Scattering observables and correlation function for $p ~f_1(1285)$ revisited

 The work of~\cite{Encarnacion:2025lyf} predicts a CF that deviates significantly from unity, corresponding to a strongly interacting system, as shown by the qualitative studies in \cite{Liu:2023uly}.
 In fact, in addition to the CF, a bound state with a binding energy of approximately $40$~MeV was also identified in~\cite{Encarnacion:2025lyf}.

 To evaluate the CF and the scattering parameters ($a_0$ and $r_0$), a framework that preserves elastic unitarity at the $p~f_1(1285)$ threshold is required.
 It was found in~\cite{Encarnacion:2025lyf} that the standard FCA scheme does not fully satisfy this condition.
-Fortunately, the violation of unitarity was not severe, and it could be effectively corrected by multiplying the FCA amplitude by a factor close to unity—specifically, $1.52$.
+The explicit violation of unitarity in \cite{Encarnacion:2025lyf} could be effectively corrected by multiplying the FCA amplitude by a factor $1.5$.
 This adjustment provided a temporary fix, allowing for semiquantitative predictions before experimental data could be analysed.
 However, the underlying problem of unitarity violation remained unresolved, highlighting the need for a more satisfactory solution.
 This solution was provided in the work of~\cite{Ikeno:2025bsx}.
 By analogy with particle-nucleus interactions—where an optical potential is defined and then used in the Schrödinger equation to obtain the particle-nucleus scattering matrix \cite{Ericson:1988gk,Seki:1983sh,Nieves:1993ev,Brown:1975di}—the FCA amplitude was identified as the equivalent of an optical potential.
 In this framework, the extra propagation of the $p$ and the $f_1(1285)$ as a whole is included to restore a unitary amplitude.
 The new framework was used to study the $n~\bar D_{s0}^*(2317)$ interaction, where the $ D_{s0}^*(2317)$ was considered essentially as a $KD$ bound state, as interpreted in different studies~\cite{vanBeveren:2003kd,Barnes:2003dj,Chen:2004dy,Kolomeitsev:2003ac,Gamermann:2006nm,Guo:2006rp,Yang:2021tvc,Liu:2022dmm}.
 Once again, a bound state of the $n~\bar D_{s0}^*(2317)$ system was found in~\cite{Ikeno:2025bsx}.

 Work was continued along this line, and by employing the formalism of~\cite{Ikeno:2025bsx}, the $n~\bar D_{s1}^*(2460)$ and $n~\bar D_{s1}^*(2536)$ systems were studied, with predictions of states below the corresponding thresholds~\cite{Agatao:2025ckp}.
 A particularly useful finding of~\cite{Agatao:2025ckp} was that the unitary formula of the scattering matrix of~\cite{Ikeno:2025bsx} could be simplified to a form that allowed an analytical proof of the amplitude’s unitarity.